-(State or other juincorporation or (I.R.S.
-Employer Identification No.) · 300 Pal Alto Square, Suite 200 0 El Camino Real o Alto, CA 94306 principal executive offices) (650) 575-4456 's telephone number) Securities registered pursuant to Section n 12(b) of the Act: Title of each clas s Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of 0 and one-half of one redeem Class A common stock, par value Redeemable warrants, each whole warr share of Class A common stock at an e able warrant \$0.0001 per share ant exercisable for one KINZU KINZ KINZW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC exchange Act during the past 12 months (or for suc to such filing requirements for the past 90 day 5 5 File required to be submitted pursuant to Rule 405 eriod that the registrant was required to submit suc itions of "large accelerated n-accelerated filer, a smaller reporting company or a maller reporting company", and "emerging grow Large accelerated filer Non-accelerated filer □ Accelerated filer Smaller reporting con Emerging growth con 1 0 If an emerging growth company, indic- new or revised financial accounting star ž - ne extended transition period for complying with ar Act. \square ny Indicate by check mark whether the reg istrant is a shell company (as defined in Rule 12b-2 of the E xchange Act).
-Yes ⊠ No □ As of November 15, 2021, there stock, \$0.0001 par value, issued and ou ass A common stock, \$0.0001 par value and 6,900,000 shares of Class B commo n
+Delaware 85-2104918 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) r Palo Alto Square, Suite 200 3000 El Camino Real Palo Alto, CA 94306 ss of principal executive offices) (Re (650) 575-4456 egistrant's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock and one- half of one redeemable warrant KINZU The Nasdaq Stock Market LLC Class A common stock, par value \$0.0001 per share Redeemable warrants, each whole warrant exercisable for one share of KINZ KINZW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC Class A common stock at an exercise price of \$11.50

+Check whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗵 No 🗆

+As of November 8, 2022, there were 938,090 shares of Class A common stock, \$0.0001 par value and 6,900,000 shares of Class B common stock, \$0.0001 par value, issued and outstanding.